RagedUnicorn/wow-classic-gearmenu/README.md

 ### Drag and drop support

 GearMenu allows dragging and dropping items onto slots, removing them from slots, and even swapping items between slots.
+Drag and drop can be enabled or disabled in the options' menu.

 #### Drag and drop between slots